KGLAMP: Knowledge Graph-guided Language model for Adaptive Multi-robot Planning and Replanning: Experiments

 The third category, \emph{LaMMA-P}, introduces explicit task decomposition, translating each subtask into a separate PDDL problem.
 Although this improves scalability, it does not explicitly model inter-agent coordination or object-level dependencies across subtasks.
 Consequently, when task preconditions depend on other agents’ actions or shared object states, the resulting plans can be inconsistent or incomplete.

+The fourth category integrates graph-based grounding and retrieval-augmented reasoning, exemplified by \emph{SayPlan} and \emph{HVR}.
+While these methods improve grounding on simpler tasks, their reliance on static graphs or unstructured retrieval limits multi-step reasoning and adaptability, leading to degraded performance in complex, long-horizon scenarios.

-In contrast, our method formulates each task within a unified framework that jointly coordinates all robots while explicitly modeling object-level dependencies.
-By leveraging a comprehensive knowledge graph capturing semantic, spatial, and relational structure, the system enables grounded reasoning and reliable execution, yielding the highest overall success rate across the evaluation tasks.
+In contrast, our method uses a unified framework that jointly coordinates all robots while explicitly modeling object-level dependencies.
+By leveraging a knowledge graph capturing semantic, spatial, and relational structure, it enables grounded reasoning and reliable execution, achieving the highest overall success rate.